 Cutting and installing the new front window wallboard.......

 Here is the plywood wallboard we made for the front window.
-We made it by cutting a large piece to the correct size and placing it inside the caravan.
+I made it by cutting a large piece to the correct size and placing it inside the caravan.
 Then from the outside I drew a line round the frame of the windows.
 Then we cut these with a jigsaw very, very carefully.
-We had to be extremely careful and diligent cutting this with the jigsaw as it was very flimsy once even one window is cut out, especially those very thin outside edges of the side windows.
+I had to be extremely careful and diligent cutting this with the jigsaw as it was very flimsy once even one window is cut out, especially those very thin outside edges of the side windows.

 You can see round the bottom of the left and right window where the new wooden frame was "filled in" with wooden inserts before the new wallboard was fitted to the window frame.
 This is so the new wallboard would fit perfectly.

 I then covered the wallboard in Fablon wood-effect, you can see this below.
 This was really easy to do, but had to be done in little pieces.
 Before I installed the window wallboard, I fitted the two side window corner panels and trim.
 Luckily this small piece of wallboard wasn't rotten, but had to be glued to firm up the wood in places.
-I put a load of loft insulation behind them; originally there was polystyrene, but it seemed pointless as it never even fitted properly.

 Next will be to fit both the upper and lower shelves.

-This is the top of the front frame.
-I'm so annoyed that this happened.
-I filled it in with Soudal Fixall Hi-tack to smooth it over and will cover it up, detailed below how I did it.
-As the plastic is totally ruined, I had to think of a way to fix this.
-I thought that an aluminium frame put over the plastic would be a really good idea.
-However it would need to be very hard/thick aluminium to prevent the plastic frame from kicking up bubbles again pushing it out.
-For £40 I bought a sheet that was 2mm thick so it was robust enough.
-First of all I had to make a template from plywood and then cut out the shape on the aluminium sheet.
-Here is the frame before I put it on the caravan.
+After sanding it looked a bit rubbish, so I filled in any gaps or holes with Soudal Fixall Hi-tack to smooth it over and will cover it up, detailed below how I did it.
+I had to think of a way to stop cracks on the front panel and to secure the front panel from flexing and making more cracks.
+I thought that an aluminium frame put on top of the plastic would be a really good idea.
+For £40 I bought a sheet that was 2mm thick so it was strong and robust enough.
+First of all I had to make a template using the left over plywood from the inside part of the front window frame.
+Then cut the aluminium to match.
+Then with the aid of an assistant hold the aluminium on the outside of the front window area and then draw with a sharpie from inside the caravan the window shapes to cut out.
+Here is the aluminium front exterior window area cover before I put it on the caravan.

-I put the front top rail on the caravan.
-It joins the aluminium roof to the plastic front panel.
-You can see what I used to stick this on with later on (screwed on as well).I drilled holes and countersunk the holes in the aluminium in order to score this to the front frame.
-The aluminium frame was glued on with Soudal Fixall Hi tack from Screwfix and then screwed on and also held with grippers holding it tight on overnight until it was dry and fully stuck on properly.
-I then the following day carefully filled in the screw holed with the sealant and also put some sealant round the edges and smothed it off very carefully with a tool to achieve a perfectly level finish as you can see below.
-I did thismthenwhole what round the aluminium.
+The aluminium panel was also held with grippers holding it tight on overnight until it was dry and fully stuck on properly.
+I then the following day carefully filled in the screw holes with the sealant and also put some sealant round the edges and smoothed it off very carefully with a tool to achieve a perfectly level finish as you can see below. ready for applying the white and black vinyl wrapping plastic.

 Then cut off the excess with a Stanley knife.